Trusts and Estates for Financial Professionals

-Daniel received his Bachelor of Arts from the University of Toronto with an Honours and Specialization degree in History and Political Science.
-He obtained his Juris Doctor from the Univiersity of British Columbia in Vancouver in 2014.
+Daniel obtained his B.A. from the University of Toronto in 2011 and his Juris Doctor from the Univiersity of British Columbia in 2014.
 Daniel was called to the British Columbia Bar in September of 2015 and called to the Ontario Bar in September of 2018.

-Daniel has worked in the community to provide volunteer legal services in British Columbia with Access Pro Bono and the Law Students Legal Aid Program.
 Daniel is passionate about estate litigation and recognizes the crucial importance of this time in the lives of his clients.
-By utilizing technical skill, teamwork and determination, Daniel seeks to alleviate the difficulties and stresses that often accompany litigation, toward achieving optimal results for clients.
+By utilizing technical skill, teamwork and compassion, Daniel seeks to alleviate the difficulties and stresses that often accompany litigation, toward achieving optimal results for clients.
 Daniel is always looking for innovative ways in which to reach solutions for his client, while at all times remaining mindful of the value, costs and pressures of litigation.

 When not practicing law, Daniel enjoys running, cycling and spending time outdoors with his wife, daughter and their pet Chihuahua.

 Tracey has over 25 years’ experience as a law clerk specializing in estates, trusts and tax.
 Prior to joining WEL Partners Tracey worked at a prominent law firm for 20 years.

 She has extensive experience administering complex estates and trusts and assisting with trust and guardianship/capacity litigation.
 She not only has a depth of knowledge in preparing estate accounts but also assisting with contentious passing of accounts.

 Tracey has a BA in Geography and also completed the Seneca and Humber College law clerk programs.
 She is the former Education Chairperson for the Institute of Law Clerks of Ontario and assisted with the implementation of courses at colleges across the province, as well as the development of several fellowship level courses offered by the Institute.